 Cardno Emerging Markets USA, Ltd. (Cardno)

-for the anticipated USAID Papua New Guinea (PNG)/ Solomon Island Forest Governance opportunity.
-This program is anticipated to span five years and is currently valued at $10-25 Million.
+for the anticipated USAID Papua New Guinea (PNG)/Solomon Islands Forest Governance opportunity.
+This program, based in Port Moresby, PNG, is anticipated to span five years and is currently valued at $10-25 Million USD.
 This sustainable landscapes program seeks to address the drivers of deforestation and forest degradation, unsustainable forest and land management, the lack of data to inform forest and land management decisions, and the lack of participatory land use planning and livelihood opportunities for forest-dependent communities.
-Role:
+Role

-- At least a Master’s degree in forestry, natural resource management, sustainable landscapes or a Bachelor’s degree in a relevant field and 5 additional years of relevant experience;
+- At least a Master’s degree in finance, accounting, business administration, or other relevant field (or, alternately, a Bachelor’s degree in a relevant field and 5 additional years of relevant experience);

-- Experience managing culturally diverse teams and working with counterparts from other cultures;
+- Experience working with projects and/or staff of culturally diverse teams and working with counterparts from other cultures;

 - Excellent oral and written English language communication skills.